 Millions of people get amazed, year by year, about this unique Mediterranean destination, just a short flight away from the southern shores of Sicily.
 Malta has thousands of charming faces of ancient and historic sites, cosmopolitan streets, and amazing beaches.
 The fact that everyone speaks English increases the popularity of the tiny island even more in recent years.

-It is challenging to pick the best place to stay or see here, and even harder to decide which worth visiting the most, but you can discover here a handful of remarkable spots and hidden gems, which will provide guidance to choose the best destination for your holiday.
+It is challenging to pick the best places to stay or see here, and even harder to decide which are worth visiting the most, but you can discover here a handful of remarkable spots and hidden gems, which will provide guidance to choose the best places for your holiday destination.
 Whether is it bringing your friends, your family, your significant other or traveling as a sole explorer, Malta has the potential to satisfy all kinds of specific needs to set up an unforgettable experience.

 Staying in Valletta rarely comes with a low budget, still, is it sure to receive value for the price.
 Dozens of luxury hotels and apartments are offered in the city, with well preserved authentic buildings, historical palazzos, and spacious, villa-like hotels.
 Hotel Phoenicia Malta, Palazzo Paolina Boutique Hotel, Palais Le Brun, and Ursulino Valletta are just some of the best choices if you don’t mind to spend over 170 euros per night.
 On the other hand, affordable apartments and hotels are on every corner, where prices can go as low as 70 euros per person.

 Valletta is the best choice if you want to experience the traditional luxury and comfort, surrounded by spectacular views.
 Travelers will not be able to stop looking upwards and get impressed by the centuries-old architectural masterpieces.

 Buses are heading in every direction from here, from the main bus station just next to the city gate.